 They may not have chosen the one you wanted them to but you can still show your creativity with the others you designed.
 It’s interesting to creative directors to see your design process.

 Here you can see Kelsey Cronkhite’s thought and design process throughout the entire project.
 Her site includes even more behind the scenes looks.
 The Hanger agency also includes sketches that show the beginning of the design process.

-18. Don’t use flash or animation to your online portfolio.
+18. Don’t use flash or animation in your online portfolio.

 19. Get a second opinion.

 You’ve looked at these pieces three dozen times.
 They’re becoming a blur to you.
 Before you finalize your portfolio, get another set of eyes on it.
 Get someone else’s reaction and opinion.

 Does it flow, look professional, is easy to click through and correct?